omniV1/CineScope/Documents/milestone4-version-description.md

 3. **Test Procedure Development**: We have created comprehensive test procedures for each functional area, which will be added as formal tasks in Jira.
 This ensures that testing is allocated proper time and resources rather than being rushed at the end of the sprint.

-4. **Daily Progress Tracking**: We will monitor progress through daily standups, tracking completion of tasks against our burndown chart to identify delays early.
+4. **Daily Progress Tracking**: We will monitor progress through Bi-weekly (Mon and Fri) standups, tracking completion of tasks against our burndown chart to identify delays early.

 5. **Buffer Allocation**: We have deliberately kept our total sprint commitment (14 story points) below our theoretical maximum capacity, providing a buffer for unexpected complexities or technical debt.